-- The reagent is intended for in vitro diagnostic use only.
-If a reagent vial is cracked or leaking, discard the contents immediately.
-Do not use the reagent past the expiration date (see Vial Label). - 3. - Do not use the reagent if a precipitate is present. - Protective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat. - The reagent has been filtered through a 0.2 μm capsule to reduce the bioburden.
+- The reagent is intended for in vitro diagnostic use only. - If a reagent vial is cracked or leaking, discard the contents immediately. - 3.
+Do not use the reagent past the expiration date (see Vial Label). - Do not use the reagent if a precipitate is present.
+Protective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat.
+5 - The reagent has been filtered through a 0.2 μm capsule to reduce the bio-6. burden, but is not supplied sterile.
 Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no marked turbidity, which can indicate reagent deterioration or contamination.